I think I’ve got the best job in the world. Every day, I get to make theatre to share with you.

 Aboriginal and Torres Strait Islander Projects

 Queensland Theatre is the two-time winner of the Queensland Premier’s Reconciliation Award, and is the first major performing arts company in Australia to register a Stretch Reconciliation Action Plan.
 We’re committed to helping Aboriginal and Torres Strait Islander artists tell their stories, and to creating a more equitable society for all Australians.
-So far we’ve produced Black Diggers, Stradbroke Dreamtime and Head Full of Love.
-Each work was guided by Aboriginal artists and achieved critical acclaim.
+So far we’ve produced Black Diggers, Stradbroke Dreamtime, Head Full of Love and My Name is Jimi.
+Each work was guided by Aboriginal and Torres Strait artists and achieved critical acclaim.
 If you want to hear more from this remarkable and diverse community of storytellers, consider supporting the program.

 Gift in Your Will

 After taking care of the needs of family, you may like to demonstrate your love of theatre, and all that it brings to our lives and the community, by leaving a gift to Queensland Theatre in your will.

 Your gift can help us do so much.
 It will give us the solid financial foundation we need to continue expanding our inspiring community programs, especially those involving young people and regional Queenslanders.
 Who knows?
 One of these children may go on to become tomorrow’s stage sensation …

 The decision to make a bequest is personal.
 Further information on arranging a bequest is available from your lawyer or in this document.
 Alternatively you can contact Philanthropy Manager Liz Prior on 07 30107678 or firstname.lastname@example.org